-Like corticosteroid injections, hyaluronic acid injections do not work in the long term.
+Like corticosteroids, hyaluronic acid injections do not work in the long term.
 The injected hyaluronic acid product stays within the joint space for anywhere from hours to days.
 Patients may see results for two months or four months or maybe even six months, but treatment does not change the underlying pathology.
 Although the procedure is in no way a cure, some patients may note long-term benefit because it may break the cycle of the arthritic pain.
-Patients with arthritis tend to limit their own joint movement because it is painful, but in doing so cause the muscles in the surrounding area to atrophy. this may have the effect of increasing their pain and further restricting their range of motion, thus continuing a pattern of decreased movement and increased pain.
-Although it does not address the underlying issue of the arthritis, for many patients it viscosuplementaion may be a reasonable option.
+Patients with arthritis tend to limit their own joint movement because it is painful, but in doing so cause the muscles in the surrounding area to atrophy.
+This may have the effect of increasing their pain and further restricting their range of motion, thus continuing a pattern of decreased movement and increased pain.
+Although it does not address the underlying issue of the arthritis, for many patients viscosupplementation may be a reasonable option.

 While many patients with osteoarthritis in the knee and ankle have noted positive results from hyaluronic acid injections, clinical studies of two hyaluronic acid products, hyaluronan and hylan G-F 20, have been inconclusive.
 Because some placebo-controlled studies have cast doubt on its efficacy, it does not look to have been the cure-all panacea the medical community had hoped it would be.

 How is the injection performed?